aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## Test tool improvements

-While these were the big user-facing improvements, there were also many internal improvements, paticularly around the test tooling.
+While these were the big user-facing improvements, there were also many internal improvements, particularly around the test tooling.

 Rustdoc JSON is currently tested with two tools.
 The first, `jsondocck` reads comments from the files which contain assertions about the JSON output, and